top of page

 Curriculum and Learning Style

 Colleges provide a broad education, requiring courses in English, math, history, and science alongside your major.
-Trade schools cut out the general studies to focus entirely on courses relevant to your chosen job path.
+A key part of understanding what is trade school is knowing they cut out the general studies to focus entirely on courses relevant to your chosen job path.
 If you’re training to be a welder, your classes will be about welding, not philosophy.
 The learning environment is also different.
 Trade schools emphasize hands on training in workshops and labs, not long lectures in a giant hall.

 Cost and Student Debt

 This is one of the biggest differentiators.
 Trade school is generally much more affordable than a four year university.
-The total tuition for a trade program can range from about $4,000 to $30,000.
-For comparison, a single year of tuition at a public four year college averages around $26,000.
+While a four year degree can easily cost over $100,000, the total tuition for a trade program can range from about $4,000 to $30,000.
 With a lower total cost and less time in school, trade school graduates often finish with significantly less student debt.
 See how others are training the next generation of HVACR pros without the student debt.

 Career Path